 Before you begin accruing professional clinical experience, it’s important to know all the rules and regulations, as the process can sometimes be complex.
 In California, you must register with the Board of Psychology; you will also need a supervision agreement form and plan to be signed by a primary supervisor before you begin accruing experience.

 Earn your doctorate from an accredited program.
 Most state boards require licensure candidates to have earned a Doctorate in Psychology or another relevant degree from an accredited institution.
-If you’re already thinking about licensure requirements, chances are you’re already a doctorate student and won’t have to worry about this requirement.
+If you’re already thinking about licensure requirements, chances are you’re already a doctoral student and won’t have to worry about this requirement.
 If you are earning your doctorate from a non-APA-accredited institution, your state’s licensing board will carefully review your program’s curriculum and make a final decision.

 Plan for the cost.
 Licensure requires an upfront cost, from application fees to exam costs, with total fees ranging anywhere from $500 to $1,000.
 To a doctoral student with restricted finances, this can represent a significant cost.
 Knowing what the fees are beforehand and saving up for them can help prevent stress when fees come due.